Dante Leon (martial artist): 2017–2020

 Competing in the KASAI Elite Grappling Championships, Leon defeated Edwin Najmi via rear naked choke on April 6, 2019, during Kasai Pro 5.
-On February 1, 2020 at Kasai Pro 7, Leon defeated Renato Canuto via points.
+On February 1, 2020, at Kasai Pro 7, Leon defeated Renato Canuto via points.

+2021–2022

 In 2021, Leon finished second of No-Gi World after losing to Marques by referee decision in the final.
 In October 2021, Leon announced he would be officially joining Pedigo Submission Fighting to compete under their banner.

 At the 2022 ADCC World Championship, Leon defeated Magid Hage and Mateusz Szczecinski before losing to Micael Galvão in the semi-finals.
 He won the bronze medal match by defeating PJ Barch.
 In 2022 Leon became No-Gi World champion for the second time after defeating Carlos Henrique 2 points 0 in the final.

+2023

 On February 26, 2023, Leon won the middleweight division and the absolute division at the IBJJF Tampa International Open.

-Leon has been noted for his significant strength as given by his weightlifting figures.
+Leon was then booked to compete at Who's Number One 18: Meregali v Marinho on May 18, 2023, against Ruan Alvarenga.
+Leon won the match, submitting Alvarenga with a rear-naked choke.
+Leon competed in the IBJJF Indianapolis no gi Open on June 18, 2023, and won a gold medal in the medium-heavyweight division.

+Leon competed against Ethan Crelinsten for the vacant WNO lightweight title at Who's Number One 19 on August 10, 2023.
+He won the match by submission and became the new WNO lightweight world champion.
+Leon then entered the super-heavyweight division of the IBJJF No Gi Pan Championship 2023 on October 1, 2023, and won a gold medal.
+Leon then won the no gi middleweight division at the IBJJF Nashville Fall Open 2023 on November 12, 2023.

+Leon represented Team Modolfo in the under 76kg division at AIGA Champions League Final 2023 on December 13 and 14.
+He won his semi-final match by submission and his final match by submission to help Team Modolfo win the tournament.
+Leon was voted MVP of AIGA Season 2 as a result, and later won 'Male Grappler of the Year (No Gi)' at the JitsMagazine BJJ Awards 2023.